inference-labs-inc/omron-subnet/docs/competitions/QUICKSTART.md

 - Monitor circuit directory for changes
 - Upload modified files to R2/S3
-- Create on-chain commitment using the hash of the `vk.key` file
+- Create on-chain commitment using the SHA256 hash of the `model.compiled` file
 - Generate time-limited signed URLs for validators upon request

 ### Monitor Evaluation